Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 }
 ```

-Now you can execute the `distZip` or `distTar` task with gradle.
+Now you can execute the `distZip` or `distTar` task with Gradle.
 The task will create a distribution and package it in an archive file that will be placed in the `build/distributions` directory.
 Extract the content of those files on your server or whichever machine you want to run your bot on.

 The distribution usually only contains the directories `bin` and `lib`.
 From the distribution directory, run either `bin/yourbot` or `bin/yourbot.bat`, depending on whether you're running the bot on linux or windows.

-### Building a distribution with maven
+### Building a Distribution with Maven

-For maven, add the [Appassembler](https://www.mojohaus.org/appassembler/appassembler-maven-plugin/usage-program.html) plugin to your `pom.xml`.
+For Maven, add the [Appassembler](https://www.mojohaus.org/appassembler/appassembler-maven-plugin/usage-program.html) plugin to your `pom.xml`.

 ```xml
 <project>